Please tell us about yourself

 Tell us about your experience in Psychology?

-I have done Master’s in Applied Psychology from University of Delhi South Campus in 2015.
+I have done Bachelors in Psychology and Master’s in Applied Psychology from University of Delhi South Campus in 2015.
 As soon as I finished my master’s I joined Snr.
 Women’s Hockey Team of India as sports psychologist, I am life time member of Sports Psychology Association of India.
 I have also completed level 1 in Hypnotherapy from California Hypnosis Institute.
 I have worked with athletes of various discipline from individual to team athletes from the time I started working with in sports industry after finishing my master’s course.
 Also, I have been awarded for best paper presentation in 2016, warm camp international military psychology conference held at Jaipur, Rajasthan.
 Apart from that I have done guest lectures for M.P.Police for Counter terrorist squad “Hawk” on urban warfare psychology and constable training program on “role of psychology in improving quality of life”.

 What are your interests?

 I have quite wide range of interest areas and all lead to learning new things and gathering information on various matters which will lead me to understand and expand my knowledge of understanding culture, society and sports in blend. because of that it varies a lot from doing social work to doing studies which includes reading, writing and learning new languages.
 In broader terms psychology is there in everything we do; the choice of my interest varies from need of the mood in particular duration of hour – so I always end up feeding my fascination of bucket list quite a lot new exposure and experience.
 I love everything about life and it all started from sports and again end up at sports.

 Tell us about a life changing experience or adventure you have been on?
 How did you end up in such an offbeat, unconventional and uncommon career?